technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 23 - Unified routing and assignment with Dynamics 365 Customer Service.docx.md

 # Lab 23 - Unified routing and assignment with Dynamics 365 Customer Service

+**Objective** - In this lab, you will use queues to organize, prioritize, and monitor the progress of your work.

 ## Task 1 - Pick queue items

 1. In the Customer Service workspace, select the **Site Map** and then